-For more detail, please see more detail on William Hill's site.
+For more details, please see William Hill's site.

-FanDuel and Detroit's commerical Motorcity Casino announched a partnership in Match 2020.
+FanDuel Sportsbook Michigan and Detroit's commercial Motorcity Casino announced a partnership in Match 2020.
 FanDuel will run all core services affecting betting for the Sportsbook.

 Matt King, Chief Executive Officer of FanDuel Group commented on the partnership: